arunwidjaja/cloud-RAG/README.md

 # Cloud RAG

-Cloud RAG is a web-based RAG GenAI client that allows users to query a database of assorted file types via a chat-style web interface.
+Cloud RAG is a Retrieval-Augmented Generation client that allows users to query a database of assorted file types via a chat-style web interface.
 It can also generate document summaries, as well as sentiment and theme analyses.
 Text transformation, embedding, and generation is currently powered primarily by DistilBERT, ADA, and GPT-4.

-Currently, Cloud RAG does not support local LLMs.

 ## Getting Started